Pitu/Kuro/README.md

 ### What's new in v4.0.2:
 1. New coding style and several improvements
-2. Removed `let me google that for you` command
-3. Added `google` command
-4. Added a Telegram notifications plugin
+2. Added a Telegram notifications plugin
+3. Added `user` command. `Usage: !user @someone`
+4. Added `google` command. `Usage: !google some really stupid question`

 Whenever you are running a selfbot, mobile push notifications don't work.
 This is caused by the bot being online, so Discord doesn't trigger a notification on your mobile device.
 This bothers me a lot, since I miss a lot of messages or pings whenever I'm away.
 If you use Telegram, you can create a bot token and put it here, this way whenever you get a notification it will send you a message through it.

 ## Installing:

----
 #### Upgrading:

 1. **This is super important:** This update breaks a few things, including the loss of all your stickers.
 As a super experimental stuff, you *__could__* try to run `!s migrate` and if you're lucky enough, it will migrate your stickers to the new system.